2 motorcycle theft suspects arrested in Lamitan City

 Solon said Kidlat was arrested around 2 p.m.
 Saturday, November 8, in a follow-up operation in Balagtasan village, Lamitan City.

-Kidlat's accomplish, Anami, was arrested around 5 p.m. on the same day in Fuente village, Maluso.
+He said Kidlat’s accomplice, Anami, was arrested around 5 p.m. the same day in Fuente village, Maluso.

-Solon said that prior to the arrest of the suspects, Dodong Pakaral, 46, an Indigenous People's representative of Limo-ok village, Lamitan City, reported to them that his motorcycle was stolen around 8 a.m.
+Prior to the arrests, Dodong Pakaral, 46, an Indigenous People’s representative of Limo-ok village, Lamitan City, reported to police that his motorcycle was stolen around 8 a.m.
 Saturday.

-He said they launched follow-up operations in coordination with the other police units that resulted in the arrest of the suspects.
+Solon said follow-up operations conducted in coordination with other police units led to the suspects’ arrest.

-He said the motorcycle was recovered in Cabunbata village, Isabela City, the capital of Basilan, also on Saturday.
+He added that the motorcycle was recovered in Cabunbata village, Isabela City, the capital of Basilan, also on Saturday.

-The suspects were detained pending the filing of appropriate case against them.
+The suspects are detained pending the filing of appropriate charges against them.
 (SunStar Zamboanga)